DevExpress-Examples/dashboard-for-winforms-diagnose-performance/readme.md

 2. Reference `DiagnosticTool.dll` and install the [Microsoft.Diagnostics.Tracing.TraceEvent](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent/) package in your dashboard project.

-3. Create a custom button and insert it to the Ribbon.
+3. Create a custom button and insert it in the Ribbon.

 4. Create a `DiagnosticController` object.